Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Experiments

 We used the publicly available sleep-EDF-expanded dataset (Sleep-EDF-78)~\cite{kemp2000} from Physionet~\cite{goldberger2000} to evaluate the proposed architecture for sleep stage classification.
 We used the sleep cassette (SC) dataset of sleep-EDF 2018 for our experiments, which consists of $153$ whole night PSG recordings from $78$ healthy individuals.
 Each recording comprises of two bipolar EEG channels (Fpz-Cz and Pz-Oz), a horizontal EOG signal and a submental chin EMG signal.
-The EMG data was sampled at $1$~Hz whereas all the other signals were sampled at $100$~Hz.
+For our experiments, we only utilized Fpz-Cz EEG channel and EOG signal.
 The PSG recordings were accompanied with hypnograms annotated by sleep technicians based on Rechtschaffen and Kales (R\&K) guidelines~\cite{rechtschaffen1968manual}.
 In the hypnogram, each $30$ s epoch of the recorded data is assigned to one of the following labels : Stage $0$, Stage $1$, Stage $2$, Stage $3$, Stage $4$, REM, movement time and `?' (unscored).
 For this study, we converted these annotations to the AASM standards~\cite{Iber2007}, by combining Stage $3$ and Stage $4$ to a single stage N3 while Stage $0$, Stage $1$ and Stage $2$ are relabelled as Wake, N1 and N2, respectively.
 Also, epochs consisting of annotations `movement time' and `?' were discarded.
 Altogether $415,465$ epochs of $30$s duration of PSG were extracted.
 We employed a five-fold cross validation method, where the dataset was divided into subject-independent groups to ensure a fair evaluation of the model performance (Subjects in each group are independent.).